Artemmkin/infrastructure-as-code-tutorial/docs/01-prerequisites.md

 This tutorial assumes a default compute region and zone have been configured.

-Set a default compute region:
+Set a default compute region appropriate to your location ([GCP regions and zones](https://cloud.google.com/compute/docs/regions-zones)):

 ```bash
 $ gcloud config set compute/region europe-west1